chef/chef-web-docs/content/resources/csh/_index.md

 - property: creates
   ruby_type: String
   required: false
-  default_value: null
-  new_in: null
   description_list:
-  - markdown: 'Prevent a command from creating a file when that file already
+  - markdown: Prevent a command from creating a file when that file already exists.

-      exists.'
 - property: cwd
   ruby_type: String
   required: false
-  default_value: null
-  new_in: null
   description_list:
   - markdown: The current working directory from which the command will be run.
 - property: environment